 Public Practice also listed key issues that local authorities face when it comes to pre-app services.

-Making the most of pre-app services
+Making the most of pre-app advice services

 Do a baseline investigation before approaching the council.
 Before you consider applying for your pre-app advice with the local authority, research the area around your site in your own time with available data, ideally also incorporating insights from local people and organisations.
+This can be accelerated by powerful place analytics tools, such as PlaceChangers Site Insight.

-The pre-application process is unlikely to be beneficial without a baseline investigation of the site to get a feel for what is possible.
+The pre-application advice process is unlikely to be beneficial without a baseline investigation of the site to get a feel for what is possible.

 The government advises as follows: